 The Ancient Greeks may have been the first civilisation terrorised by a fear of the undead.
-Archaeologists have unearthed many ancient graves which contained skeletons pinned down by rocks and other heavy objects, assumedly to prevent the dead bodies from reanimating.
+Archaeologists have unearthed many ancient graves which contained skeletons pinned down by rocks and other heavy objects.
+We deduce this was to prevent the dead bodies from reanimating.

 Zombie outbreaks can be caused by a virus, which makes the story an allegory for our human fear of viruses.
 The Bestial Virus: The Infectious Origins of Werewolves, Zombies & Vampires from Discover Magazine